deso-protocol/core/README.md

 users who want to run it start by reading [the README in the backend repo](https://github.com/deso-protocol/backend) mentioned previously.
-This repo provides instructions on how set up a dev environment for a full frontend and backend stack that can serve a full clone of [bitclout.com](https://bitclout.com) with one's own custom feed.
+This repo provides instructions on how set up a dev environment for a full frontend and backend stack that can serve a full clone of apps like [bitclout.com](https://bitclout.com) with one's own custom feed.

 We also provide a [run repo](https://github.com/deso-protocol/run) that shows how to run this full stack in a fully Dockerized production environment.